D'ALROY, Frank. 1822. Corporal. Discharged 11/04/1918.

 DOUDNEY, Hugh Denslan.
 123. Private.
 Commissioned as a Second Lieutenant then Captain 'A' Company, 12th Battalion, Royal Fusiliers 12/03/1916.
 KIA 31/07/1917 aged 33.
 Son of Edwin Doudney, M.R.C.S., L.R.C.P., and Ada Doudney, of 4B, Oxford and Cambridge Mansions, Marylebone Rd., London.
 Commemorated on the YPRES (MENIN GATE) MEMORIAL, Belgium.

 DOUGHTY, Frederick Stanley.
 1504.
 Private.
 Enlisted in Maresfield, England.
-KIA aged 27.
+Entered France 5/05/1915.
+KIA 23/05/1915 aged 27.
 Born in Wincanton, Somerset, England and husband of Ethel Florence Doughty of 26 Bishopstrow, Warminster, Wiltshire.
 Buried in BROWN'S ROAD MILITARY CEMETERY, FESTUBERT, France.
+He is also honoured in the Casualties of World War 1 Diocese of Salisbury Memorial Book and on the 1914 -1919 Roll of Honour located inside St. John the Evangelist Church at Sutton Veny, Wiltshire.
+Entitled to 1914/15 Star Trio.
+Photograph of gravestone shown courtesy of the Sutton Veny Roll of Honour.

 DOUGLASS, George Cecil.
 1147.
 Private.
 Entered France 5/05/1915.
 Commissioned Second Lieutenant then Lieutenant 3rd Battalion, Northamptonshire Regiment 21/01/1916.
 Awarded the Croix de Guerre in Aug 1919.
 Born 22 /11/1879 in Ayr, Ayshire, Scotland and died 30/10/1952 in Saanich, British Columbia, Canada.
 Son of Colonel F. Wingfield Douglass.
 Entitled to 1914/15 Star Trio and medals applied for from Braemer Lodge, Calgary, Canada.
 Photograph pre-war on arrival in Canada when he emigrated there in 1898, returned to England to enlist.